YanB25/RDMA-Tutorial/README.md

 # RDMA-Tutorial
+This project is a rewrite version of [This Tutorial repo](https://github.com/jcxue/RDMA-Tutorial).

+This repo is runnable and add more detail output for tuning and trying rdma.

 This project presents an example based tutorial on RDMA based programming.
 A more detailed discussion can be found on the [Wiki](https://github.com/jcxue/RDMA-Tutorial/wiki) page.